-The first thing that you see when you enter a website is a consent form asking you if you accept cookies of various kinds.
+When you enter a website, the first thing you see is a consent form.
+It asks if you accept different types of cookies.
 The General Data Protection Regulation (GDPR) imposes this norm for the users’ security.
 In exchange, they can allow how much of their data is subject to tracking cookies.

 Tracking Cookies Explained

 Normal cookies are small data files that record what a visitor does on a website.
-They remain on the visitor’s device, and the next time that they return to the website, they retrieve previously recorded information to improve user experience.
+They stay on the visitor’s device.
+When they return to the website, it pulls up saved information to improve their experience.

-Tracking cookies are a complex form of cookie that compiles information regarding the user’s behavior and interests when navigating the Internet.
+Tracking cookies are special cookies.
+They collect information about how users browse the Internet and what they like.
 Websites can use tracking cookies for legal marketing and advertising purposes.

 What data do tracking cookies record?

-Some people have a bad opinion about tracking cookies and mystify their existence or purpose.
-The truth is that most of the time, tracking cookies are necessary files that make the user’s interaction with a website seamless and effective.
+Some people have a negative view of tracking cookies.
+They often misunderstand their purpose.
+Most of the time, tracking cookies are essential.
+They help users interact with a website smoothly and effectively.
 Some of the information that they track includes:

 - Language preferences